Post Reply Post Thread

 If you find a driver for a non-official NIC, just make sure you download your driver and put it on a thumbdrive or something before installing Solaris.
 Then install the correct Ethernet drivers after the install but before you do anything else.

 Even easier: Ethernet cards are ten bucks.
-I just went out and bought one that works.
+I just went out and bought one that works when I ran into RealTek issues.
 You do need to remember to disable your built-in Ethernet in BIOS if you use another card.

 You’ll know if your Ethernet card works early in the install process (see below).